GetThru/fe_take_home/README.md

-# Relay's Survey Take-Home Exercise
+# Relay's Front-End Take Home Exercise

 Hello and thanks for taking the time to do Relay's take-home coding exercise!
 What we have here is a survey engine and we need you to make some changes to it.
 The project should be set up and ready to go with some "dummy" data already plugged in.